ArchUsr64/6502_emulator/README.md

 2. Change to newly created directory
    `cd 6502_emulator`
 4. Assemble one of the provided examples under `examples/` using [vasm](http://www.compilers.de/vasm.html) or just use the provided `a.out`
-   `vasm6502_oldstyle -Fbin -dotdir examples/snake.asm`
+   `python build_asm.py examples/snake.asm`
-   This should build an `a.out` file which the emulator can understand.
+   This should build an `a.out` binary which the emulator can understand along with `symbols.dbg` for debugging.
 5. Run the emulator
-   `cargo run -- a.out`
+   `cargo run -- a.out --assembly-source examples/snake.asm --debug-symbols symbols.dbg`
 6. For an explaination of all possible arguments
-   `cargo run -- -help`
+   `cargo run -- --help`

 ## Usage
 ### Debugging